dgerosa/astroseminars_bicocca/README.md

 Emails come from a dedicated gmail account called `astrobicocca.bot@gmail.com`; an app password needs to be stored in an environment variable called `SMTP_PASS` (this should be an app password, not the  account password; see [here](https://support.google.com/accounts/answer/185833?hl=en)).

-The bot is deployed on an external virtual machine, with the following crontab instructions:
+The bot is deployed on an external virtual machine (right now it's on the `rogue` instance at ateneo.private.cloud.unimib.it, admin Davide Gerosa).
+These are the crontab instructions:
 ```
 0 5 * * * export SMTP_PASS="xxxxxxxxxxxxx"; /usr/bin/python /home/dgerosa/astroseminars_bicocca/update_schedule.py daily > /home/dgerosa/dailycron.log 2>&1
 0 17 * * 5 export SMTP_PASS="xxxxxxxxxxxxx"; /usr/bin/python /home/dgerosa/astroseminars_bicocca/update_schedule.py weekly > /home/dgerosa/weeklycron.log 2>&1